srgage/FTC-17824/README.md

 # FTC-17824

 This is the GitHub repo for FTC team 17824.
+It contains the code for the FTC and Beta competition robots.

 Here are the useful links:
 -  https://ftc-docs.firstinspires.org/en/latest/index.html